 Part 3 - Line 4a

-RESOURCE DEVELOPMENT: CONVENING, CONSULTING, AND TRAINING PROJECTS TARGETING CHALLENGES AND OPPORTUNITIES IN K-8 SCIENCE EDUCATION.
+RESOURCE DEVELOPMENT: CONVENING, CONSULTING, AND CURRICULUM DEVELOPMENT AND TRAINING PROJECTS TARGETING CHALLENGES AND OPPORTUNITIES IN K-8 SCIENCE EDUCATION.
 CRS PROVIDED PROFESSIONAL DEVELOPMENT AND CURRICULAR DEVELOPMENT SERVICES TO SCHOOLS, DISTRICTS, AND INFORMAL EDUCATION ORGANIZATIONS.
 CRS COORDINATED SITE-BASED PROJECTS, FACILITATED DEVELOPMENT OF NEW TEACHER TRAINING COLLABORATIONS, CONSULTED WITH PRINCIPALS AND DISTRICT LEADERS TO ASSESS THE NEEDS AND GATHER PARTNERS TOGETHER TO PROVIDE SOLUTIONS, AND MOBILIZED RESOURCES TO ADDRESS CRITICAL CHALLENGES SUCH AS A LACK OF AT-HOME SCIENCE MATERIALS FOR STUDENTS DURING DISTANCE-LEARNING.
 THROUGH REGIONAL, STATE, AND NATIONAL CONFERENCES AND NETWORKS, CRS SERVES AS A LEADER IN ADVOCATING FOR HIGH-QUALITY SCIENCE EDUCATION FOR ELEMENTARY AND MIDDLE SCHOOL STUDENTS.
-CRS COLLABORATES WITH PARTNER ORGANIZATIONS THROUGH STEM NETWORKS IN THE BAY AREA, CALIFORNIA, AND ACROSS THE NATION, INCLUDING THE 100KIN10 AND CHANGE THE EQUATION NATIONAL NETWORKS.
-CRS ADVISORY COUNCIL ON ELEMENTARY EDUCATION ENGAGES AND ACTIVATES LEADERS AND PARTNERS FROM K-12 SCHOOLS, ACADEMIA, INDUSTRY, SCIENCE CENTERS, ENVIRONMENTAL EDUCATION ORGANIZATIONS, PUBLIC AGENCIES, FUNDERS, AND OTHER PARTNERS TO IDENTIFY AND ADDRESS CHALLENGES TO EXCELLENCE IN SCIENCE TEACHING AND LEARNING.
+CRS COLLABORATES WITH PARTNER ORGANIZATIONS THROUGH STEM NETWORKS IN THE REGION, STATE, AND ACROSS THE COUNTRY.
+CONVENING OF PARTNERS FROM SCIENCE CENTERS, ACADEMIA, INDUSTRY AND SCHOOL DISTRICTS AS CRS ELEMENTARY SCIENCE ADVISORY COUNCIL.
+WRITING CLIMATE CHANGE AND ENVIRONMENTAL JUSTICE CURRICULUM FOR STATEWIDE K-12 PROJECT.

 Name (title) | Role | Hours | Compensation |